Centeva/Centeva.DomainModeling/README.md

 preferrable to avoid having public setters for all of those properties.
 Instead you should use methods to update the entity's properties.
 This allows you to enforce _invariants_ (validation rules) and to publish _Domain Events_ when the entity is changed.
-Use additional measures such to protect an entity's invariants such as constructors, guard clauses, and read-only collections.
+Use additional measures to protect an entity's invariants such as constructors, guard clauses, and read-only collections.

 In most cases your project will involve persisting entities to some kind of data storage, such as a database.
 However, the details of such persistence should